-Permission request on a new pilot-site
+Authorization request on a new pilot-site

-To request permission, you just have to select the desired pilot-site and press the "request permission" button.
-A new window will request the confirmation of the permissions changes.
+To request permission, you need to select the desired pilot-site and press the "request permission" button.
+A new window will request to confirm the authorization changes.

-Permission extension on an already linked pilot-site
+Authorization extension on an already linked pilot-site

-The procedure is identical than to request permission on a new pilot: A confirmation window will be displayed detailing the requested permission extension.
-This window will modify the existing permissions, expanding or reducing their scope.
+The procedure is identical than to request authorization on a new pilot: A confirmation window will display the details on the authorization extension.
+This window will modify the existing authorization, expanding or reducing their scope.

-In both cases, the permission is not granted automatically.
-Permissions must be confirmed by the Administrator.
-Once the permission has been granted or denied by the Administrator, the User will receive the reply in the "Notifications" menu.
+In both cases, authorization is not granted automatically, as it must be confirmed by the Administrator.
+Once the authorization has been granted or denied by the Administrator, the User will receive the reply in the "Notifications" menu.